Smartphone with SIM card and holder

 Are eSIMs Really The Future for Travelers?

-Business travelers or expats who visit their home country regularly, for instance, can maintain two profiles on their eSIM and switch between them at will.
-Other than the obvious convenience, it means there’s no chance of losing a physical SIM card when it’s not being used.
+Business travelers or expats who visit their home country regularly, for instance, can keep two profiles on their eSIM and switch between them at will.
+Other than the convenience, it means there’s no chance of losing a physical SIM card when it’s not being used.
 Not that we know anyone who’s done that.
 Ahem.

-Replacing physical SIMs with eSIMs also saves space inside the device.
-This can be used for other features, extra battery life, or just making the hardware a little smaller.
+Replacing physical SIMs with eSIMs also saves space inside the device that can be used for other features, extra battery life, or making the hardware smaller.
+It also helps with waterproofing, with one less slot for liquid to enter.
+I’m always a fan of that: drying out a drowned phone isn’t anyone’s idea of a good time.

 So what’s the best approach?